Independent and Supplementary Prescribing for Healthcare Professionals

 - be a registered healthcare professional in the UK and able to register as a prescriber on completion.

 - have a minimum (permanent position) of one years post-registration experience in the area of specialty in which you will be a prescriber.

 - have evidence of degree level study.
 This may be evidenced through recognition of prior learning (RPL).

-- be proficient in appropriate clinical/health assessment, diagnostics/care management and the planning and evaluation of care in relation to your role.
+- be proficient in appropriate clinical/health assessment, diagnostics/care management and the planning and evaluation of care in relation to your role and evidence at application.